 Want to get weekly emails about your twin pregnancy?
 Sign up for the Twiniversity email list!
 Subscribe today to get emails about giveaways, events, weekly article roundups, and more!
 We’ll be sending you a weekly twin pregnancy email to keep you on track with your pregnancy to-do list!
 Click here to learn more… and while you’re at it, check out our expecting twins classes and personal twin parent coaching services.

 Twin pregnancy stories that will ease your mind

 – I was extremely fortunate to have a great pregnancy.
-Other than terrible swelling of my legs and feet, in the end I had no complications.
+Other than terrible swelling of my legs and feet, in the end, I had no complications.
 I delivered boy/girl twins via scheduled c-section at 38 weeks and 2 days.
 Both babies were breech so it was the safest option.
 My c-section was also very easy.
-By 4 days after surgery I was back to normal, and at 3 weeks postpartum today I have lost double the weight I gained during pregnancy!
-I could not have been more lucky with my experience!
+By 4 days after surgery, I was back to normal, and at 3 weeks postpartum today I have lost double the weight I gained during pregnancy!
+I could not have been luckier with my experience!

 – My first twin pregnancy was rough.
 I was pretty unhealthy, lots of complications, swelling, diabetes, carpal tunnel, contractions from 24 weeks on.
 Delivered at 36+2 for high blood pressure.
 C-section was bad and I almost had to have a hysterectomy.
 I was in recovery for 4 hours and barely remember holding my babies for the first time.
 My second set of twins was SO MUCH BETTER!
 I was super healthy, worked out till 34 weeks.
 My only complication was gestational diabetes (controlled with diet).
 And I carried them till my water broke the day before my scheduled section at 37+6.
 The c-section was completely different.
 I was up & chatting with nurses almost immediately.
 No NICU for any of them so that was a relief.